-Displays
+- Displays

-O The purpose of the display is to tell an educational story to those that view the display display.
-The is а visual representation (pictures, charts, graphs) no larger than 28" x 28" on plywood or poster board.
+The purpose of the display is to tell an educational story to those that view the display.
+The display is a visual representation (pictures, charts, graphs) no larger than 28" x 28" on plywood or poster board.
 The display should be neatly titled.
 Make sure to label display with exhibitor's name, address, and county on back side.

-Boards
+- Boards